Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.03 Retrieving Data from a Canister/README.md

 ```

 Now, when we add a new note, it appears at the top.
 Refreshing the website does not change the order, and everything works as expected.

+## Summary

+In this lesson, we have persisted our notes and can read them from the backend using the ICP blockchain.
+We also fixed the note addition logic so that the order is more logical.
+In the next lesson, we will implement deletion so that notes removed from the frontend are also removed from the backend.

+## Key Takeaways

+- Implemented a public query function in Motoko to read notes efficiently from the canister.
+- Used the `toArray` function to convert a list of notes to an array for easier handling in JavaScript.
+- Leveraged React's `useEffect` hook to fetch and update notes on initial render, preventing infinite re-renders with a dependency array.
+- Adjusted note addition logic to ensure new notes appear at the top, maintaining reverse chronological order.